kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

   - Make sure that number of in-tree open issues with current milestone matches number of opted-in enhancements by checking the Enhancements Tracking Board and GitHub issues with the current milestone. **Note**: in-tree refers to KEPs with PRs inside the [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) repository.
 - If a previously removed Enhancement has had their exception Approved, set their **Enhancement Status** to `tracked for enhancement freeze` in the Enhancement Tracking Board.
 - On Freeze day, email [Kubernetes-Dev](https://groups.google.com/a/kubernetes.io/g/dev) that freeze has happened and upcoming key dates.
 Examples [1](https://groups.google.com/g/kubernetes-dev/c/JDM7bNKvhqQ/m/8S7BXtXPBQAJ).
+- Disable the [periodic-sync-enhancements-github-project](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes/sig-k8s-infra/trusted/sig-release-release-team-jobs/release-team-periodics.yaml#L2) cronjob which syncs enhancements where the `lead-opt-in` label has been added to the GitHub project board.
+  - Disable the job by commenting the `interval` and uncommenting the impossible cron date.
+You can see how this was done in the v.129 release in [this commit](https://github.com/kubernetes/test-infra/commit/064dd07f0164c2aadc12d611f5a851d6cc40afdd).
 - Remove any Enhancements that failed to meet the criteria by the Enhancement freeze deadline.
   - Set their **Enhancement Status** in the board to `Removed from Milestone`.
   - Remove the milestone.